amanmohla/my-website/_posts/my-journey-as-cofounder.md

 ---
-title: 'My journey as co-founder: Tablehero'
+title: "My journey as co-founder: Tablehero"
-excerpt: 'I co-founded Tablehero back in 2014.
-This post highlights the ups and downs of my journey as co-founder of Tablehero.'
+excerpt: "I co-founded Tablehero back in 2014.
+This post highlights the ups and downs of my journey as co-founder of Tablehero."
-date: '16-07-2020'
+date: "16-07-2020"
 draft: false
 author: Aman Prakash Mohla
 ---